lizmat/articles/towards-more-coverage-1.md

 Well, that's not really informative now is it?
 Fortunately, there are also options to make this produce more information, provided by the `Test::Coverage` module.

 ### report
-The first is the `report` subroutine, that will produce a more verbose report, much like this case (for the [`Text::Mathematical`](https://raku.land/zef:lizmat/Text::MathematicalCase) module).
+The first is the `report` subroutine that will produce a more verbose report, much like this case (for the [`Text::Mathematical`](https://raku.land/zef:lizmat/Text::MathematicalCase) module).
 So, adding `report;` to the script, we get:
 ```
 Welcome to Rakudo™ v2024.12.
 Implementing the Raku® Programming Language v6.d.